 We were boiling shrimp with some friends when I lived in Louisiana.
-Being young and trying not to show it actually taught me two things in the same weekend.
+Being young and trying not to show it, actually taught me two things in the same weekend.
 One: do not put shrimp down the garbage disposal.
 Two: the hot mixture of spices kills your grass almost instantly!
-I do pretty much everything I can organic.
-If I still lived in the South where you boil shrimp or craw fish often, I would just use the left over water to pour on all my weeds.
+I do pretty much everything I can organically.
+If I still lived in the South where you boil shrimp or crawfish often, I would just use the left over water to pour on all my weeds.
 Since I have moved from there, now I make a special "brew" to kill all of those weeds, without hurting the environment.
 The ones that come up through cracks in driveway or close to the steps can't hide from this hot and spicy weed killer.

 I add a half jar of Cajun or red pepper and half a bottle of hot sauce to a large pot of water.
 You just know it is ready when your eyes are watering and the room fills with the smell of the mixture.
 I have added left over pickle juice, vinegar, even jalapeno juice to this, depending what is left over in my fridge or cabinets.
-This works and works well without hurting anything in the air, animals tend not to eat in that area but it doesn't hurt them.
+This works and works well without hurting anything in the air; animals tend not to eat in that area but it doesn't hurt them.

 If you do boil shrimp, crab or crawfish, please drain the water where any unwanted weeds are so you get double use out of something you would just throw away.
 At most markets that sell seafood, they have bags with seasoning already in it.
 I always ask this time of the year to let me know if any are past the selling date.
-A couple of times I got lucky and was able to get the boil in bag seasoning for a dollar.
-Any of these ingredients can be found at the Dollar Store.
-With no more worries about pulling weeds, maybe you will have more time to enjoy this beautiful time of the year.

 By Luana M. from San Diego, CA

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!